sybrew/the-seo-framework/readme.txt

 	* Open Graph and Twitter titles are now fetched faster when no custom one is provided.
 	* Open Graph, Twitter, and meta titles are now regenerated faster.
 	* The canonical URL of the current page is now stored in memory, so it won't get fetched multiple times.
-	* TODO The robots-meta is now generated on-demand only, meaning sitemaps generate much faster once more.
+	* The robots-meta is now generated on-demand only, meaning sitemaps generate much faster once more.
 		* TODO can we prevent sitemap post-meta-cache invoking locally?
 We can clear WP cache.
 			* Would this require a new memoization system?
 Could we not, at that point, better depend on wp_cache_*?
+			* No, this would require us migrating to a new post meta system... https://github.com/sybrew/the-seo-framework/issues/185
 	* Large sitemaps are now rendered more quickly by the browser.
 	* Tooltips despawn 25% quicker now.
 	* Tooltip animations no longer spawn when a tooltip is touched, potentially saving battery-life.